Polynomially convex hulls of singular real manifolds: Boundary behaviour of analytic discs near singular real manifolds

-\begin{proof}[Proof of Theorem~\ref{t:cont1}.]
+\begin{proof}[Proof of Proposition~\ref{t:cont1}.]
 Fix $\zeta \in \partial\D$.
 Consider first the case when the cluster set $C(f,\zeta)$ contains at least one point $p \in E \setminus Sing(E)$.
+Let $\rho$ be the plurisubharmonic function given by Lemma~\ref{l.fs}.
 Shrinking the balls $\B(p_j,\delta)$, one can assume that $\rho$ is strictly plurisubharmonic near $p$.
-Then $f$ extends continuously to $\zeta$ by \cite{ChCoSu}.
+Then $f$ extends continuously to $\zeta$ by Theorem \ref{CCS}.
 Now suppose that $C(f,\zeta)$ contains only points of $Sing(E)$.
 The cluster set $C(f,\zeta)$ is connected \cite{CoLo}, and so it can contain only one singular point $p_j \in Sing(E)$ which means that the analytic disc $f$ extends continuously to the point $\zeta$. \end{proof}

+\begin{cor} Let $L$ be a smooth compact Lagrangian surface in $\cx^2$ with a finite number of transverse double self-intersections and generic open Whitney umbrellas.
+Suppose that $f$ is an analytic disc such that the cluster set $C(f,\partial\D)$ is contained in $L$.
+Then $f$ extends continuously to $\overline\D$. \end{cor}

+The corollary immediately follows from Proposition~\ref{t:cont1} in conjunction with Theorems~\ref{t:ga} and~\ref{InterTheo}.
 The next result is a version of Gromov's removable singularities theorem with nonsmooth boundary data.

 \begin{cor} Suppose that a compact subset $E$ of $\cx^n$ is a totally real submanifold in a neighbourhood of every point of $E$ except a finite subset $Sing(E) = \{ p_1,...,p_m\}$ (which may be empty).
 Assume that $E$ is locally polynomially convex near every point $p_j \in Sing(E)$.
 Consider an analytic disc $f$ of bounded area, continuous on $\overline{\D} \setminus \{ 1 \}$ and such that $f(\partial\D \setminus \{ 1 \})$ is contained in $E$.
 Then $f$ extends continuously to $\overline\D$. \end{cor}